socius-org/icwsm-2024/tutorial/intro.md

 - Sasha Moriniere, Researcher at the Open Data Institute
 - Jared Keller, Head of Research at the Open Data Institute

 The tutorial has three parts over the course of 2 hours.
-First, we'll introduce the ODI's Global Data Infrastructure typology, providing a big picture view of platform data access - from APIs to data trusts and more.
+First, we'll introduce the ODI's Global Data Infrastructure typology, providing a big picture view of platform data access for public interest research - from APIs to data trusts and more.
 Next, we'll focus specifically on Reddit, discussing how to collect and use Reddit data ethically and legally.
 Finally, we'll provide hands-on training for RedditHarbor, a scraping toolkit designed to streamline Reddit data collection seamlessly.

 We hope you find this tutorial to be a valuable learning experience!
 To promote open science, this documentation is intended as an ongoing reference for both ICWSM 2024 attendees and researchers who couldn't make it this year.
-Please reach out to research@socius.org with any questions or feedback.
-We're happy to help fellow computational social scientists continue ethical and legal Reddit research even after the conference.
+For general inquiries or feedback, please contact research@socius.org.
+If you have any questions specifically related to the Open Data Institute's [#GlobalDataInfrastructure](https://theodi.org/insights/projects/global-data-infrastructure/) initiative, reach out to sasha.moriniere@theodi.org.
+We're delighted to assist fellow computational social scientists in navigating the ethical and legal access to platform data, such as Reddit, even after the conclusion of the conference.

 ```{admonition} For ICWSM 2024 attendees
 :class: warning